 New Farms for New Americans (NFNA) is a program that provides subsistence size plots of land to participants to increase food security among immigrants and refugees.
 NFNA manages over six acres of farmland, provides workshops on the specifics of farming in Vermont, and helps farmers to overcome the barriers that may otherwise prevent them from receiving farming and gardening technical skills.

 The Association of Africans Living in Vermont [AALV], a local Burlington non-profit, was founded in 2003 with the purpose of bringing the local African community together and ease the transition of adjusting to American culture (Nickerson, 2010).
 In 2009, however, AALV decided to extend their services to all refugee and immigrant communities in Vermont (ibid).
 They assisted over 300 refugee households from around a dozen African, Asian, and Middle Eastern countries in 2015 alone (“AALV”, n.d.).
 In addition to a number of programs that deal with integration, community networking, social support, and translation services, a primary focus of AALV is workforce development and job placement for the immigrant and refugee population (ibid).
 In particular, AALV offers two workforce development programs.
-The first is a training class for aspiring Home Health Aides and Licensed Nurses Assistants, and the second and focus of this study, is the New Farms for New Americans program and the focus of this study.
+The first is a training class for aspiring Home Health Aides and Licensed Nurses Assistants, and the second and focus of this study is the New Farms for New Americans program.

 The first participants were a group of 15 African refugees consisting of 12 Somali and 3 Burundian women (Laramee, 2016).
 The goal was to provide people with the training they need to become independent farmers through a three-tiered system (Bose & Laramee, 2011):